saipavansiripuram/React-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-18. ### How does data flow & what are "props" and "state" ?
+18. ### How does data flow and what are "props" and "state" ?

 <img width="1196" alt="Screenshot 2024-03-18 at 12 13 56" src="https://github.com/saipavansiripuram/React-Interview-Questions/assets/69411783/9ae153f4-df63-4e7d-8499-bd8fa4319d5b">